Toyosi Olusanya joins Houston Dynamo in permanent move

 The St Mirren Ticket Office is open on matchday from 11am until just after kick-off (3pm).
 The match is all ticket – tickets will be on sale UNTIL KICK-OFF (subject to availability).

-Away tickets were on sale to opposition fans directly through Kilmarnock.
-These have now sold out.
+Away tickets are on sale to Ross County supporters until kick-off (subject to availability) at stmirren.com/awaysupporters.
 There will be no sale of tickets for away supporters at The SMiSA Stadium.

 Turnstiles will open to supporters on matchday from 2pm.
 Supporters should arrive early to avoid delays.
 Supporters should be respectful of each other and remain within their allocated seats.
 Please do not stand in non-seated areas.